 One would think it would be the other way around – but not if caged hens are fed additives as reported here.
 I checked on the farm hens’ diet, and found they are given sunflower seed, kitchen scraps, some chopped fruit and forage around the farmyard for the rest of their food.

 Egg size is determined by the size of the chicken – the bigger the breed the bigger the egg.

-At the start of her laying life, a hen will give smaller eggs until she comes into maturity, and full egg production after which egg size may taper off as well as the quantity of eggs as she reaches ‘old age’.
+At the start of her laying life, a hen will give smaller eggs until she comes into maturity and full egg production after which egg size may taper off as well as the number of eggs as she reaches ‘old age’.